One of last Native American code talkers dies

 OKLAHOMA CITY (AP) — Edmond Harjo, one of the last remaining Native American code talkers, has died.
 He was 96.

 Harjo was a member of the Seminole Nation of Oklahoma.
-He was also one of the last surviving members of a group of American Indians who used their native languages to encode U.S. battlefield communications during World Wars I and II.
+He was also one of the last surviving members of a group of American Indians who used their native languages to outwit the enemy and protect U.S. battlefield communications during World Wars I and II.

 Harjo traveled to Washington D.C. last November to take part in a ceremony where congressional leaders bestowed the Congressional Gold Medal, its highest civilian honor, on American Indian code talkers.

 A funeral service was held for Harjo on April 4.